top of page

 3. Main Waiting Room

-For less serious illnesses or injuries, you will be asked to sit in the main waiting room and wait to see a doctor or nurse practitioner.
-Some examples of these illnesses or injuries might include (but are not limited to) a sore throat, twisted ankle, muscle strain, cough or the flu.
-Once you have been assessed by a doctor or nurse practitioner, you may be asked to return to the main waiting room to await test results (such as blood work or X-rays) so we can continue to assess other patients – reducing overall wait times.
+For less urgent illnesses or injuries, you will be asked to sit in the main waiting room to wait to see a doctor or nurse practitioner.
+Some examples of these illnesses or injuries include (but are not limited to) a sore throat, twisted ankle, muscle strain, cough or the flu.
+Once in the main waiting room, you should listen for your name to be called to see the doctor or nurse practitioner.

-While in the main waiting room, the triage nurse will see to your care by providing support, offering additional comfort measures such as ice packs or blankets, and will reassess your condition.
+While in the main waiting room, the triage nurse will provide support, offering additional comfort measures such as ice packs or blankets, and will reassess your condition.
 You should return to the triage nurse if there is any change in your condition or for any questions you may have.
-Once in the main waiting room, you should listen for your name to be called to see the doctor or nurse practitioner.

 If you need to leave the waiting area for any reason, please advise the triage nurse.